-The FTA requested MWAA to update its Risk and Contingency Management Plan (RCMP), formerly called a Risk Management Plan (RMP), along with their Project Management Procedures to address Directive Letters and Contingency Drawdown Procedures.
+• The FTA requested MWAA to update its Risk and Contingency Management Plan (RCMP), formerly called a Risk Management Plan (RMP), along with their Project Management Procedures to address Directive Letters and Contingency Drawdown Procedures.
 MWAA submitted the revised RCMP Rev. 3 on March 28, 2012, and the PMOC recommended FTA acceptance.
 The FTA accepted RCMP Rev. 3 as well as revised Project Management Procedure PM 5.07, Rev. 4, on April 13, 2012.
 MWAA updated the Risk Register Assessment on June 30, 2012 and submitted it to the FTA and PMOC on August 27th.
 A discussion was held during the PMOC's September 6 monthly meeting.
 The PMOC provided review comments and a modified Top Ten Risk List that was reviewed by MWAA.
 MWAA provided a submittal dated October 3, 2012 of its review and proposed changes to the FTA/PMOC for review and approval.
 The FTA approved the revised Top Ten Risks by letter dated November 29, 2012.
 It was agreed that the top ten risks would be reviewed and revised as needed on a quarterly basis.
+A revised list of Top Ten Risks dated December 2012 was submitted to the FTA via letter dated January 22, 2013 and is under review by the PMOC and FTA.

 Since WMATA, rather than MWAA, will be the operator of the completed project, the WMATA Rail Fleet Management Plan (RFMP) is the applicable document.
 The FTA accepted a WMATA RFMP on September 25, 2007.
 However, WMATA updated the RFMP to reflect the 7000 Series Rail Car procurement and submitted a draft copy dated February 26, 2010 to the FTA for review and comment.
 The PMOC issued its Spot Report on its review of the draft RFMP on March 11, 2010, finding the plan to be deficient in many areas.
 The FTA, PMOC and WMATA continued the review and comment reconciliation process of various draft revisions.
 FTA and the PMOC provided some additional comments and WMATA's RFMP Rev. 4E dated March 14, 2012 was submitted to the FTA on April 10, 2012.
 FTA's comments on that revision were submitted to WMATA on April 12 with the request that the comments are incorporated and the final document then be formally submitted to the FTA Regional Administrator.
 WMATA submitted RFMP Rev. 4F dated April 18, 2012 to the FTA on May 4, 2012.
 FTA and WMATA met on July 3, 2012 to address the issue of the Dulles Interim Operations Plan.
 WMATA has revised their RFMP and RFMP Rev 4_G was submitted to the FTA on August 3, 2012.

-FTA letter dated October 11, 2012 approved the RFMP with the proviso that WMATA keep the FTA informed of the operating plan for the startup of the Dulles service.
+FTA letter dated October 11, 2012 conditionally approved the RFMP with the proviso that WMATA keep the FTA informed of the operating plan for the startup of the Dulles service.
+With the proposed change in the eastern turnaround moving from Stadium-Armory Station to Largo Town Center Station, FTA requested an updated RFMP once the WMATA Board formally adopts this operating change, which is expected in March 2013.